s-ringert/aws-cheat-sheet/aws-cheat-sheet.md

 > AWS Wavelength brings AWS compute and storage services to the edge of telecom networks.
 It minimizes latency to deliver ultra-low-latency applications like AR/VR, live video streaming, and real-time gaming -- often below 10ms.

+#### Amazon Lightsail

+Simplified cloud platform for small apps and projects.

+> Amazon Lightsail is an easy-to-use cloud platform that provides virtual servers (instances), managed databases, storage, networking, and more -- all bundled with predictable pricing.
+It's ideal for small businesses, quick prototypes, WordPress sites, or developers new to AWS who want a simplified experience without deep AWS service integration.

 --------------------------------------------------------------------------------

 ### 🐋 Container